awaescher/llmaid/README.md

 # LLMaid

 LLMaid is a command-line tool designed to automate the process of AI supported file changes like code refactoring using large language models.
-It reads source code files, sends them to a the Ollama API, and writes back the models answers.
+It reads source code files, sends them to a Ollama or an OpenAI-compatible API, and writes back the models answers.
 The tool is highly configurable and supports every kind of text-based input file.

 ![image](https://github.com/user-attachments/assets/015ba09b-4ce5-439f-a6af-4e20da6e511e)

 ## Prerequisites

 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download)
-- An Ollama instance
+- An Ollama instance or an OpenAI-compatible API including api key

 ## Installation